zmzimpl/ngx-cell-selectable/README.md

     [ngClass]="{'eng-selected-cell': cellSelectionInfo.selectionSet.has(rowIndex + '-' + colIndex)}">{{ item[c.binding] }}</td>
   </tr>
 ```
-Finally, through cellSelectionInfo to get the selected relevant information, including how many items are selected, the average, and summary.
-In cellSelectionInfo.selection, you can get the id and value of the selected item (from data), e.g:
+Finally, through **cellSelectionInfo** to get the selected relevant information, including how many items are selected, the average, and summary.
+In **cellSelectionInfo.selection**, you can get the id and value of the selected item (from data), e.g:
 ```
 <div *ngIf="cellSelectionInfo.agg.cnt > 1; else cntAll">
         cntAll: <span>{{ cellSelectionInfo.agg.cntAll }}</span>;